 Patronage is a tradition in families and companies based in Hamburg.
 Berenberg has supported numerous initiatives throughout its long history.
 Cultural diversity and a rich intellectual life are vital for a vibrant city, but they require qualified and talented newcomers.
 This is why our owners founded the BERENBERG BANK FOUNDATION OF 1990 on the occasion of the Bank's 400th anniversary.
 As a partner to art and culture, the foundation aims to use its charitable work to contribute to the attractiveness of Hamburg, as well as the Bank's other locations.
 Supporting young and gifted artists is at the heart of what the foundation does.
 The foundation awards the annual Berenberg Culture Prize, one of the most generously endowed prizes for up-and-coming talent in northern Germany.
 The prize is awarded to artists or ensembles, projects or institutions.
 It covers the entire spectrum of cultural activity, ranging from the fine arts and the performing arts to literature, music and film.
-Owing to the Covid-19 pandemic, the Berenberg Culture Prize could not be awarded in 2021.
-This was made up for in 2022 with a double award ceremony for the years 2021 and 2022 together.
+In 2023, the Berenberg Culture Prize, endowed with €12,000, went to the Trio E.T.A. with its chamber music repertoire.
 The BERENBERG BANK FOUNDATION OF 1990 also supports the artistic development of gifted up-and-coming talent by awarding scholarships.
-In its more than 30 years of existence, the foundation has helped over 140 young artists.
+In its more than 30 years of existence, the foundation has helped nearly 150 young artists.